anon-research-yumeko/intrusion-detection/README.md

 # chipoccon

-This package contains a modular split of the `main.py` from the repository.
-It separates dataset loaders, model, loss, training and scoring utilities into independent modules so they can be published to GitHub and reused as a package.

 Modules
 - `chipoccon.datasets` - dataset loaders and `DataBundle` dataclass
 - `chipoccon.dataset_utils` - dataset and sampler helpers for supervised contrastive training